-Degree RequirementsCredit Ho urs

-General Education Requirements

-English 101, English Composition 3

-English 102, English Composition, or

-Communication 101, Introduction to Public Speaking 3

-Political Science 101, National Government, or

-Political Science 102, State Governments, or

-History 201, American History, or

-History 202, American History 3

-Physical Education 200, Healthful Living, or

-Physical Education 212, Health and Fitness, or

-Physical Education 214, Personal Health

-Mathematics

-Natural Sciences

-Social Sciences

-Humanities/Fine Arts 6

-Major Requirements

-Requires at least one course in Foreign Language 3

-General Electives

-General Electives 2 /
+Degree RequirementsCredit Hours General Education Requirements English 101, English Composition......3 English 102, English Composition, or Humanities/Fine Arts......6 Mathematics 3 Natural Sciences......8 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or Social Sciences......3 Major Requirements

-The following Foreign Language courses are offered at LMC:
+The following Foreign Language courses may be offered at LMC Contact the Department Chair or an Advisor for more information.

-Foreign Language 101, Elementary French I 4

-Foreign Language 102, Elementary French II 4

-Foreign Language 121, Elementary Spanish I 4

-Foreign Language 122, Elementary Spanish II 4

-Foreign Language 123, Spanish for the Workplace I 4

-Foreign Language 124, Spanish for the Workplace II 4

-Foreign Language 181, Elementary Russian I

-Foreign Language 182 Elementary Russian II

-Foreign Language 188, Elementary Japanese I

-Foreign Language 189, Elementary Japanese II

-Foreign Language 195, Elementary Italian I

-Foreign Language 196, Elementary Italian II

-Foreign Language 221, Intermediate Spanish I

-Foreign Language 222, Intermediate Spanish II

-Foreign Language 251 Advanced Oral and Written Spanish 3

-From at least two academic disciplines.

-From at least two academic disciplines.

-rioni de icase eno academie disciplines.
+Foreign Language 101, Elementary French I 4 Foreign Language 102, Elementary French II Foreign Language 121, Elementary Spanish I Foreign Language 122, Elementary Spanish II Foreign Language 123, Spanish for the Workplace I Foreign Language 124, Spanish for the Workplace II 4 Foreign Language 181, Elementary Russian I 4 Foreign Language 182, Elementary Russian II 4 Foreign Language 188, Elementary Japanese I 4 Foreign Language 189, Elementary Japanese II 4 Foreign Language 195, Elementary Italian I 4 Foreign Language 196, Elementary Italian II 4 Foreign Language 221, Intermediate Spanish I 4 Foreign Language 222, Intermediate Spanish II 4 Foreign Language 251, Advanced Oral and Written Spanish 3

-Please see catalog for courses that have Honors equivalents and meet MTA transfer guidelines.
+Please see catalog for courses that have Honors equivalents and meet Michigan Transfer Agreement (MTA) transfer guidelines.
 Completion of the MTA requires 30 credits of coursework in the 5 MTA distribution areas.

-This program will help you succeed if you plan to use a foreign language as a primary skill in teaching, interpreting, translating, or business.
+This program will help you succeed if you plan to use a foreign language as a primary skill in teaching, interpreting, translating or business.
 The courses broaden your background knowledge and awareness of the world and its interdependent people.
 You are strongly urged to gain a good understanding of the cultural heritage of the foreign language you study.
 Wider employment opportunities are available if you combine knowledge of a foreign language with professional programs like business administration, journalism, travel, tourism, hospitality and education.
 Courses in French and Spanish are offered in regular classroom instruction format.
-Courses in Arabic, Mandarin Chinese, Italian, Japanese, Polish and Russian are offered in the Self-Instructional Language program format.
+Courses in Arabic, Mandarin Chinese, Italian, Japanese, Polish and Russian are offered in the self-instructional language program format.